-- 5.1 Species specific Propagation plans (SOPs): Refine throughout year as needed - 5.2 Species specific Genetic Management plans: Texas wild-rice, contingent on when genetic study results are finished. - 5.3 Species specific Reintroduction plans: Refine as needed - 5.4 2022 EAHCP Annual Program reporting- A year-end report of 2022 activities will be provided to the EAA no later than 1/31/2022. - 5.5 Program reporting as required by ITP and TPWD.
-TPWD Scientific Research Permit Report will be filed July 31, 2022. - 5.6 Descriptions and photographs of procedures from collections to restocking Photographs and documentation of collection and restocking will be included in the monthly report to the EAA CSO along with the year-end report. - 5.7 Summaries of any data analyses, research, or genetic analyses Research projects and results of collection efforts will be provided to the EAA in the monthly reports, year-end documentation, and stand-alone documents (agreed upon by Center director and HCP CSO). - 5.8 Description of terms and conditions of any permits received As permits are received, their contents will be conveyed to the EAA. - 5.9 Monthly electronic reports to HCP CSO: A monthly report of all activities will be provided to the HCP CSO.
+- 5.1 Species specific Propagation plans (SOPs): Refine throughout year as needed - 5.2 Species specific Genetic Management plans: Texas wild-rice, Texas blind salamander, San Marcos salamander, Peck's cave amphipod; contingent on when genetic study results are finished. - 5.3 Species specific reintroduction plans: Refine as needed - 5.4 2023 EAHCP Annual Program reporting-A year-end report of 2023 activities will be provided to the EAA no later than 1/31/2024. - 5.5 Program reporting as required by ITP and TPWD.
+TPWD Scientific Research Permit Report will be filed July 31, 2023. - 5.6 Descriptions and photographs of procedures from collections to restocking Photographs and documentation of collection and restocking will be included in the monthly report to the EAA CSO along with the year-end report. - 5.7 Summaries of any data analyses, research, or genetic analyses Research projects and results

+- of collection efforts will be provided to the EAA in the monthly reports, year-end documentation, and stand-alone documents (agreed upon by Center director and HCP CSO). - 5.8 Description of terms and conditions of any permits received As permits are received, their contents will be conveyed to the EAA. - 5.9 Monthly electronic reports to HCP CSO: A monthly report of all activities will be provided to the HCP CSO.
 We anticipate providing the report by the 10th of each month for the previous month's activities.